Stelliform Press Is Open For Novella Submissions

 - Gore in general is not something we’re excited about, but small doses that are integral to plot/character might be okay

-- Porn or erotica; though eroticism in service to the story is definitely okay
+- adult content; though eroticism in service to the story is definitely okay

 - Speculative non-fictions about the future of tech, the environment, global relationships, or social worlds (either collections of linked short pieces or extended meditations).